JBARiskManagement/MapPIG/docs/api/dom.md

 # dom

-Helpers for manipulating the MapThing UI.
+Helpers for manipulating the MapPIG UI.

 ### MTDom.hideSidebar()